tsutterley/pyTMD/doc/source/user_guide/compute_LPET_ICESat2_ATL11.md

 ==============================

 - Calculates long-period equilibrium tidal elevations for correcting ICESat-2 annual land ice height data
+- Calculates long-period equilibrium tidal elevations for both along-track and across-track locations
-- Will calculate the long-period tides for all ATL11 segments and not just ocean segments defined by the ocean tide mask
+- Will calculate the long-period tides for all ATL11 segments and crossovers and not just ocean segments defined by the ocean tide mask

 #### Calling Sequence
 ```bash